Recommend a friend to Financial Migration Group and you will each receive a free case of wine. – Learn More

 No Inheritance Tax Liability to pay in New Zealand in the event of your death.

-Have access to local investment advice from a UK qualified and New Zealand Authorised Financial Adviser.
-(AFA).
+Have access to local investment advice from a UK qualified New Zealand Financial Adviser.

 UK HMRC legislation was introduced in 2006 which gave effect to QROPS (Qualifying Recognised Overseas Pension Schemes) to allow the transfer of UK tax relieved pensions funds overseas.
 In 2015 and 2017 the HMRC changed the QROPS rules dramatically.
 Anyone between the ages of 18 and 75 with a UK registered pension who is currently living overseas, or is intending to leave the UK, can apply to transfer their pension to a QROPS scheme.